csusm-library/mediawiki-bootstrap-csusm/README.md

+## Origin ##
+This is a fork of https://github.com/mtyeh411/mediawiki-bootstrap.

 ## Description ##
 This is a customizable responsive [Bootstrap](https://github.com/twitter/bootstrap) [MediaWiki](http://www.mediawiki.org) skin.
 With it, your MediaWiki skin can take advantage of some of the great features from Bootstrap:
 * Responsive design